• Skip to primary navigation

 Following right technique

-Most of them complain about hard rotis and the phulkas are not soft.
-Therefore, in this recipe I have shown along with a detailed video instructions on how to make the soft phulka step by step.
+Therefore, in this recipe, I have shown detailed video instructions on how to make the soft phulka step by step.

 The whole technique lies in kneading the chapati dough.
 The dough has to be kneaded with water until soft and pliable.
-Adding too much of water spoils the dough.
-The dough needs to be rested for a while covering it with a muslin cloth or a foil.

 phulka

-Do check out some more flat bread recipes or dosa recipes to be eaten as tiffin recipes:
+Do check out some more flatbread recipes or dosa recipes to be eaten as tiffin recipes:

 • Jowar roti